samkreter/KubeconAsia2018/README.md

 ## Create the Pipeline

-Run the following command to set up the entire pipeline
+Make sure pachctl is connected to your cluster and run the following command to set up the entire pipeline

     cd scrips
     ./setup.sh